 Create Custom Conversions

-I’ve created custom conversions for each of the six interval timer events that should be firing.
+I’ve created Custom conversions let you create rules for events or URLs so that you can better track and optimize for specific actions with Facebook ads. for each of the six interval timer events that should be firing.

 1. Instead of “All URL Traffic,” select “Blog Tracking” under Custom Events.

 4. Select “Time on page” as your custom parameter.

 6. Name it, select a category (probably “Other”), and set a value (probably leave it blank).

 7. Repeat for 60, 90, 120, 150, and 180 seconds.